-The difference of derived (population) allele frequencies, or ∆DAF, has been used in the 1000 Genomes Project to quantify population differentiation (between pairs of populations) and identify highly differentiated (highD) sites, in view of the large number of rare variants.8,22 Because the majority of the variants are rare even within sub-populations, we observe that all positions have low ∆DAF medians.
+* ∆DAF (pop) – The difference of derived (population) allele frequencies, or ∆DAF, has been used in the 1000 Genomes Project to quantify population differentiation (between pairs of populations) and identify highly differentiated (highD) sites, in view of the large number of rare variants.8,22 Because the majority of the variants are rare even within sub-populations, we observe that all positions have low ∆DAF medians.
 More interestingly, we can identify some residue positions that are differentiated between certain populations (Figure 3xxx).

 Combining protein and genomic information to identify important residues

-Finally, using the motif-MSA, we are able to integrate both protein (from MSA) and genomic information (SNVs) to better pinpoint positions that might be more functionally important.
+Using the motif-MSA, we are able to integrate both protein (from MSA) and genomic information (SNVs) to better pinpoint positions that might be more functionally important.
 By combining positions with the highest five sequence conservation in the TPR motif-MSA and the lowest five median SIFT scores and NS/S ratio, we are able to identify eight positions (out of 34 positions on the TPR motif), with four positions that fulfil at least two of the three selective constraint conditions (Figure 3d).
 The differences in R/C between positions within the TPR motif-MSA are too subtle to be used.

 Mapping genomic information onto protein structures